mteichtahl/nx-plugin-for-aws/packages/nx-plugin/src/trpc/react/README.md

 ```

 The types are automatically inferred from your backend's router and schema definitions, ensuring that any changes to your API are immediately reflected in your frontend code without the need to build.

+## More Information

+For more information, please refer to the [tRPC TanStack React Query documentation](https://trpc.io/docs/client/tanstack-react-query/usage).